hjson/hjson/pages/index.md

 **"OMG, you broke JavaScript!"**

-JavaScript Object Notation (JSON) is a lightweight, text-based, language-independent data interchange format.
-It shares some of JavaScript's syntax but it's not JavaScript.
+JSON is not JavaScript, it's a data interchange format that can be used in many languages.

 ```
+/*
-JSON is not JavaScript.
+ * Hjson, like JSON, is not limited
+ * to JavaScript.
+ */
 ```

 ### JSON

 **"OK but OMG, now you broke JSON!"**

-JSON is a great tool that does its job very well.
-Maybe too well.
-JSON is a great *hammer* but not everything is a nail.
+JSON is a great data format that can be edited by hand but it has a very strict syntax.

-Configuration files are edited by end-users, not developers.
-Users should not have to worry about putting commas in the correct place.
-Software should empower the user not hinder him.
+A more forgiving format makes it easier for Humans to write, it reduces unnecessary mistakes and is also nicer to read.

 ```
-JSON is a great hammer but
-not everything is a nail.
+/*

-Hjson does not replace JSON.
+ * Hjson does not replace JSON.
-Use it for configuration files
+ * Use it for configuration files
-and things like debug dumps.
+ * and things like debug dumps.
+ *
+ * For protocols and anything

-For anything else use JSON.
+ * else use JSON.
+ */
 ```

 ### YAML

-**"OK but still, do we need another YAML?"**
+**"OK but still, do we need another YAML/HOCON/etc.?"**

-No matter if people are messy in their editor or if they like to copy/paste from a webpage.
-Incorrect indentation or tabs should not affect your data.

-YAML claims to be *human-friendly* yet its specs fill 69 pages.
+YAML expresses structure through whitespace.
+Significant whitespace is a common source of mistakes that we shouldn't have to deal with.

+Both HOCON and YAML make the mistake of implementing too many features (like anchors, sustitutions or concatenation).

 ```
-Hjson is no YAML.

-We treat whitespace as, er,
-white space!

-Hjson is easier as it has
-less rules to remember.
+/*
+ * A data format for Humans
+ * should be lean and simple.
+ */
 ```

 ### Round trip